AbolfaZlRezaEe/NMock/README.md

 ![NMock Banner](https://user-images.githubusercontent.com/73066290/198220049-159f1118-b181-415d-bc61-c9a0d7b1bf87.png)

-This document is a guide on how the application works.
-It also covers the required steps on how to use it.
+This document is a guide on how this application works.

 ## :v: Contribution
 Make me happy by contributing to this project:blush:!
 You can help me fix bugs, add features and resolve issues so NMock can grow.